tud-zih-energy/lo2s/README.md

 [![Build Status](https://travis-ci.org/tud-zih-energy/lo2s.svg?branch=master)](https://travis-ci.org/tud-zih-energy/lo2s)

-# `lo2s` - Linux OTF2 sampling
+# `lo2s` - Lightweight Node-level Performance Monitoring

-`lo2s` creates a trace by running an uninstrumented executable.
-It uses the Linux perf infrastructure.
+`lo2s` creates parallel OTF2 traces with a focus on both application and system view.

-The trace contains the following information:
+The traces can contain any of the following information:

+ * From running threads
    * Calling context samples based on instruction overflows
    * The calling context samples are annotated with the disassembled assembler instruction string
- * (optional) the framepointer-based call-path for each calling context sample
+   * The framepointer-based call-path for each calling context sample
- * Several performance counter readings
+   * Per-thread performance counter readings
+   * Which thread was scheduled on which CPU at what time
+ * From the system
+   * Metrics from tracepoints (e.g. the selected C-state or P-state)
    * The node-level system tree (cpus (HW-threads), cores, packages)
+   * CPU power measurements (x86_energy)
+   * Microarchitecture specific metrics (x86_adapt, per package or per core)
+   * Arbirary metrics through plugins (Score-P compatible)

+In general `lo2s` operates either in **process monitoring** or **system monitoring** mode.

+With **process monitoring**, all information is grouped by each thread of a monitored process group - it shows you *on which CPU is each monitored thread running*.
+`lo2s` either acts as a prefix command to run the process (and also tracks its children), or `lo2s` attaches to a running process.

+In the **system monitoring** mode, information is grouped by logical CPU - it shows you *which thread was running on a given CPU*.
+Metrics are also shown per CPU.

+In both modes, system-level metrics (e.g. tracepoints), are always grouped by their respective system hardware component.

 # Build Requirements